hyprwm/hyprpaper/README.md

 #... continue as desired, but be mindful of impact on memory
 ```

-In the actual configuration for Hyprland, *hyprland.conf*, variables need to be set so they can be used as keyword in bind command.
+In the actual configuration for Hyprland, *hyprland.conf*, variables can be set for ease of read and to be used as keyword in bind command.
 The following example uses $w shorthand wallpaper variable:

-*~/.config/hypr/hyland.conf*
+*~/.config/hypr/hyprland.conf*
 ```
 $w1 = hyprctl hyprpaper wallpaper "DP-1,~/Pictures/myepicpng.png"
 $w2 = hyprctl hyprpaper wallpaper "DP-1,~/Pictures/myepicpngToo.png"